danielmiranda24b/whenisgoodclone/DEPLOYMENT_CHECKLIST.md

 ## Problem Summary
 Your app fails when submitting availability because:
+1. **CRITICAL: Incorrect Vercel routing** - The `vercel.json` rewrite was catching API routes and redirecting them to the HTML file (causing 405 Method Not Allowed errors)
-1. **Missing database tables** - The `practice_scheduler` schema and tables don't exist in Supabase
+2. **Missing database tables** - The `practice_scheduler` schema and tables don't exist in Supabase
-2. **No RLS policies** - Supabase blocks all operations without Row Level Security policies
+3. **No RLS policies** - Supabase blocks all operations without Row Level Security policies
-3. **Poor error visibility** - Generic error messages hide the actual problem
+4. **Poor error visibility** - Generic error messages hide the actual problem

 ## Required Environment Variables for Vercel